sasidhy1/framingham_ML/README.md

 # framingham_ML
 A repository to store progress on ML project, compiled by Matt Lombardo, John Michals, Kenneth Reed, Yamini Sasidhar, Khrystyne Vaughan, Fardi Yeung.

 This Framingham Risk Calculator has been deployed to Heroku as a Flask app [viewable here](https://framingham-ml-20186.herokuapp.com).
+It uses both ANNs and logistic regression to calculate a user's risk index for each disease.

+> A bare calculator with additional SVM and RF models has also been deployed to Heroku [viewable here](https://hidden-island-65494.herokuapp.com).

-Additional data visualization is hosted on Tableau Public [viewable here](https://public.tableau.com/profile/jt7327#!/vizhome/Project3Dashboard_2/Dashboard1).
+> Additional data visualization is hosted on Tableau Public [viewable here](https://public.tableau.com/profile/jt7327#!/vizhome/Project3Dashboard_2/Dashboard1).

 Available models: (scaled data indicated)
 <p align="center">